Nels2/connectionsCurrent/README.md

 # What this script does (beta.ps1)
 To start, there is a power point(connectionsCurrent) that is basically just current events for the day.
 This is a little project that I started for my company because they wanted a powerpoint to run on a set of displays.
 They also wanted the power point to switch to current day once a new one has been made and stored in a specific network share.
 - First it compares hashes / date last touched of network share version(FakeNetworkShare) and local version.
-- Next, if the files are different, it copies over the new file(a *.ppsx file*) to local dir.
+- Next, if the files are different, it copies over the new file(a *.pps file*) to local dir.
-- Then displays said .ppsx file from the local dir(FakeLocalDirectory).
+- Then displays said .pps file from the local dir(FakeLocalDirectory).
 - runs on a loop that just repeats above.
 # a little more information...
 - Set up 'script.bat' under task scheduler to run with the highest privileges for your desired time.
-- If this is going to replicated for some reason by someone else for testing purposes, make sure the directory 'FakeNetworkhare' has been set up as a network share via windows properties.
+- If this is going to replicated for some reason by someone else for testing purposes, make sure the directory 'FakeNetworkShare' has been set up as a network share via windows properties.
 # How to set this up...
 - Copy 'connectionsCurrent' into C:/.
 - Add script to windows start up.. explained further below (*setting up script to run from start-up*)